deciduously/deciduously-com-rs/drafts/ttt-hs.md

 The first thing to check is whether or not the single character we now know we have is a valid play or not - it must be a digit from 1 to 9, not a letter or a bit of punctuation or anything.
 The first line defines this predicate using the `elem` function, which checks if the first operand of type `a` (anything) is an element of the second.
 Most functions in haskell are *prefix* in that the function names come first followed by the arguments.
 To use a function of two arguments more like an *infix* operator between two operands, you can wrap it in backticks.

-This predicate is asking if our char input is a digit from 1 to 9, and employs a few little tricks to do so.
+This predicate is asking if our char input is a digit from 1 to 9, and employs a handy little trick to do so.
 We can't simply ask if `"1" == 1` (lookin' at you, JavaScript) because one is a character and the other is an integer.
-So first we need to get a list `["1", "2", "3", "4", "5", "6", "7", "8", "9"]`.
+So first we need to get a list of valid chars `["1", "2", "3", "4", "5", "6", "7", "8", "9"]` to compare against.
 A quick way to build this array is our good friend `show` - if you recall, this is how we convert a type into something we can print out on the screen.
 In the case of an Integer, this means turning it into a char representation first to send to stdout.
 We can `map` the `show` function over a list `[1..9]` and it will perform that conversion for us for every element.
-We're using the range operator `..` to construct our list, and by tagging the first element `1::Integer` we ensure each element we're mapping `show` over is an integer to begin with.
+We're using the range operator `..` to construct our list, and by tagging the first element with a concrete type `1::Integer` we ensure each element we're mapping `show` over is an integer to begin with.
 Pretty handy!

 So, with the predicate out of the way, we've now determined whether or not the input stored in `n` is a single digit.
-Our else statement looks like the previous - print out a quick error telling the user how exactly they were dumb, and that's it - head back on up to the top of `runGame` and hope this chucklehead learn their lesson.
+Our else statement looks like the previous - print out a quick error telling the user how exactly they were dumb, and that's it - head back on up to the top of `runGame` and hope this chucklehead learned their lesson.
 If it was a digit, however, we can move on to one final nested `if`:

 ```haskell
  then do